gabrielcessil/CapillaryAscension/README.md

 $$

 This model predicts that **height increases proportionally to the square root of time** but does not capture the equilibrium height accurately.

 ---
+## Key Findings:

+#### These approximations do not have an analytical solution to determine h(t).
+However, they illustrate the effect of each parameter in the capillary ascention.
+For example, the radious (R) appears diminuing the magnitude of speed as intuitive conclusions.
+Different from the observed in Lucas-Washburn, where the radious increases the velocity.
+Also, the achieve relations keep inertial effects neglected in other models likes Lucas-Washburn.

+---